Task Force Hawk: Planning / pre-deployment

 Planning for Task Force Hawk did not start until 20 March 1999 in Grafenwöhr, Germany; even though, the planning for Operation Allied Force had begun in the winter of 1998.
 General Clark and Admiral James O. Ellis, while at the Warfighter Exercise, discussed how to utilize the Apaches to augment the Air Force assets poised to strike in four days.
 The Army's planners would be strapped for time to put together a plan to deploy a mission that had never been employed by an AH-64 Apache unit.
 Instead of supporting ground troops the Apaches would be supporting Air Force missions.
-General Clark's vision for the unit was to destroy the Yugoslavian units stationed in Kosovo supporting the Serbian police force.
-The Yugoslavian units were not formed in the company or battalion sized formations but rather spread out through the countryside.
-This made acquiring the targets and relaying the information to bomber units who couldn't spot them easily.
+General Clark's vision for the unit was to destroy the Yugoslav units stationed in Kosovo supporting the Serbian police force.
+The Yugoslav units were not formed in the company or battalion sized formations but rather spread out through the countryside.
+This meant acquiring the targets and relaying the information to bomber units who couldn't spot them easily.
 It was projected that the Apache units would be able to identify and eliminate these targets more efficiently, due to their effectiveness in the first Gulf War.
 The Apaches would be supported by MLRS units conducting SEAD missions.
-General Clark's hope was that by eliminating a large enough portion of the Serbian forces would force Yugoslavian government to end the conflict.
+General Clark's hope was that by eliminating a large enough portion of the Serbian forces would force the Yugoslav government to end the conflict.
 General Clark would face opposition to this opinion from several members of the Joint Chiefs of Staff.

 By 22 March 1999, the planners would be finished with the initial plans for operation.
-These plans projected that the forces would be deployed to Macedonia, but the Macedonian government refused to allow offensive NATO operations to be launched from their country.
-"Army planners in Germany learned the mission would probably be cancelled on the Friday before Easter."
+These plans projected that the forces would be deployed to Macedonia, but the Macedonian government refused to allow offensive NATO operations to be launched from their country: "Army planners in Germany learned the mission would probably be cancelled on the Friday before Easter."
 Many soldiers would be given their first day off in weeks due to the Warfighter Exercise, hasty redeployment from Grafenwöhr, and preparations for deployment on Task Force Hawk; however, on 3 April, General Clark would decide to deploy the task force.
 It was announced on 4 April 1999 by the Department of Defense that Task Force Hawk would be deployed to Albania to assist in Operation Allied Force.
 The original size of the task force was estimated at 2000 but had to be increased due to the lack of force protection that was present in Albania.